Icona Pop: 2012–2013: Breakthrough with "I Love It" and This Is... Icona Pop

 On 19 May 2013, the duo performed "I Love It" at the Billboard Music Awards, wearing custom lit outfits by designer Geoffrey Mac.
 The song was featured in a commercial for the WNBA's forthcoming season that was aired during the 4th quarter of Game 7 of the Heat-Pacers Eastern Conference Championship game on 3 June 2013.
 It was also featured in a commercial during the Spurs-Heat basketball game on 9 June 2013.

 On 4 June 2013, the duo released their single "Girlfriend".
 Icona Pop revealed in an interview that they recorded their international album with all new songs.
 They said that "the new album isn't just going to be sixteen tracks like 'I Love It'" and that they are trying new genres and sounds.
 In July 2013, they received two Teen Choice awards for Choice Music Breakout Group and Choice Single: Group.

 On 28 July 2013, "All Night" was released as the official third single from the album.
 It gained moderate success on European charts.
 On 4 August 2013, the duo visited Montreal, where they performed at the Osheaga Festival.
-They also appeared on Ellen in December of that year.
+They also appeared on The Ellen DeGeneres Show in December of that year.